Harry to give evidence in UK lawsuit against tabloid publisher

 By Michael Holden and Sam Tobin

-LONDON, June 6 (Reuters) - Prince Harry will become the first senior British royal to give evidence in court for more than a century when he appears on Tuesday in his lawsuit against a publisher whose titles he accuses of phone-hacking and other unlawful activities.
+LONDON, June 6 (Reuters) - Prince Harry arrived at London's High Court on Tuesday to give evidence in his lawsuit against a tabloid publisher whose titles he accuses of phone-hacking and other unlawful activities, the first senior royal to do so in more than a century.

 Harry, the fifth-in-line to the throne, failed to show up as expected on Monday at London's High Court where he and more than 100 others are suing Mirror Group Newspapers (MGN), the publisher of the Daily Mirror, Sunday Mirror and Sunday People, over allegations of widespread wrongdoing between 1991 and 2011.